diserafi/respond/README.md

 Version 1.1 - July 18, 2021

 ## Description
-ResPoND (Restoration of Poisson-Noisy Directional images) is a package containing MATLAB implementations of the algorithms described in [1] for the deblurring of directional images corrupted by Poisson noise.
+ResPoND (Restoration of Poisson-Noisy Directional images) is a MATLAB package for deblurring directional images corrupted by Poisson noise.

-The main function in the package, named 'respond', performs the restoration by minimizing the KL-DTGV_2 model introduced in [1].
-Given the noisy and blurry observed image 'b', the linear bluring operator 'A', the background noise 'gamma', and the regularization parameter 'lambda', the function finds an approximate solution to the nonsmooth constrained minimization problem
+The main function in the package, named `respond`, performs the restoration by minimizing the KL-DTGV_2 model presented in [1].
+Given the noisy and blurry observed image `b`, the linear bluring operator `A`, the background noise `gamma`, and the regularization parameter `lambda`, the function finds an approximate solution to the nonsmooth constrained minimization problem